-To provide incentive for everyone to participate actively in our study of ethics, medicine, and health and to ensure that the Professor is able to assess and support your learning and comprehension of course material, the following are critical to the active class participation that enables learning.
+To provide incentive for everyone to participate actively in our study of ethics, medicine, and health and to ensure that the Professor is able to assess and support your learning and comprehension of course material, the following are critical to the active class participation that enables learning and expected of every student in TESP 157:

-(1) Prompt and consistent attendance in class is required so that we can create a community of ethics scholars actively engaged in ethical analysis and moral deliberation.
+- (1) Prompt and consistent attendance in class is required so that we can create a community of ethics scholars actively engaged in ethical analysis and moral deliberation.
 (Attendance is taken daily.)
-Unexcused absences or tardiness will negatively impact your grade and excessive unexcused absences or lateness (i.e., missing > 3 class meetings and/or consistent late arrival or early departure) may result in failure of the course regardless of completed assignments.
+Unexcused absences or tardiness will negatively affect your grade and excessive unexcused absences or lateness (i.e., missing > 3 class meetings and/or consistent late arrival or early departure) may result in failure of the course regardless of other assignments.
+If you miss 5 or more class sessions, you will be given the option to withdraw from the course.
 (N.B., Excused absences would include a note from Cowell regarding illness, a family emergency verified in writing, etc. All excused absences must be verified within one week of the absence.)
-In the case of a necessary absence (e.g., illness, family emergency), please inform the Professor at 554-7889 or by e-mail (mmclean@scu.edu) prior to class.
+In the case of a necessary absence (e.g., illness, family emergency), please inform the Professor at by e-mail (mmclean@scu.edu) prior to class.
 In general, "excused absences" must be reported prior to the missed class session.
 If a student is absent, it is his/her responsibility to speak to the Professor and to get the materials from the missed class.
-If you miss more than four classes for any reason including illness, you should drop the course as you will be unable to compensate for the lost time.

-(2) Consistent preparation for class through regular reading of the text is required so that we can think critically and independently about life, health, illness, and death and engage in informed class discussion and case analysis.
-Students should participate regularly in class discussion to demonstrate understanding of the assigned reading and the ability to engage in critical thinking about ethical problems and openended social questions.
+If you miss more than four classes for any reason including illness, you should drop the course, as you will be unable to compensate for the lost time and missed content. - (2) Consistent preparation for class through regular reading of the text is required so that we can think critically and independently about life, health, illness, and death and engage in informed class discussion and case analysis.
+Students should participate regularly in class discussion to demonstrate understanding of the assigned reading and the ability to engage in critical thinking about ethical problems and open-ended social questions.
 All written assignments must demonstrate engagement with course materials including your text, lectures, experiential learning, and/or class discussion.